nyordanov/Like-it/readme.txt

 = 1.1 =
 * Configuration options added: the button may not be displayed automatically, but it can be placed manually in the current theme
-* The Like-it table will now be deleted after you uninstall the plugin.
-It will be saved if you deactivate it, though.

 = 1.0 =
 * Like-it button and count of "likes" are displayed on each post